 Certain lifestyle habits, such as overexposure to light in the evenings, can interrupt melatonin production and leave us unable to fall or stay asleep.
 Luckily, with a few lifestyle changes, it’s usually possible to get your sleep-wake cycle back in check.
 In cases where more help is required, melatonin supplements are an option too.

-For more sleep tips, head over to the sleep and fatigue section of our website, where you’ll find everything from how to create the perfect bedroom for sleep to common age-related sleep conditions.
+For more sleep tips, head over to the sleep and fatigue section of our website, where you’ll find information on everything from how to create the perfect bedroom for sleep to common age-related sleep conditions.

 What’s your experience of melatonin and its effect on sleep?
 What helps you to get a good night’s sleep?
 We’d love to hear from you in the comments below.